araravi/ng_with_auth_boilerplate/README.md

 * Authentication is through ng-token-auth
 * Change deploy.sh credentials to your requirement
 * Refer to nginx.conf for a sample configuration for nginx on the serverrver

+##Things to do
+* Proper testing structure and samples, coming soon!